Best Conference Room Equipment for Small Business

 *Price at time of publishing

-The Logitech Rally Bar launched in 2021 but this isn't a legacy product — it's the closest thing the conference room world has to an evergreen platform.
-Logitech's CollabOS 2.0 delivers what amounts to a new device every year through firmware updates.
-In 2026, it runs AI noise suppression, grid view speaker framing, and Teams Rooms features that didn't exist when the hardware shipped.
+The Logitech Rally Bar launched in 2021 and remains the benchmark for medium conference rooms.
+CollabOS 2.0 delivers sustained firmware updates that add new capabilities across the device's hardware life — AI noise suppression, grid view speaker framing, and Teams Rooms features that postdate the original hardware release are all now part of the standard software build.
 We still install it as our default recommendation in client environments across South Florida, and the reason is straightforward: it removes the uncertainty of adopting an unproven platform.

 Camera and video performance.
 The Rally Bar uses a motorized PTZ camera with 4K capture and 5x optical zoom.
 RightSight 2 handles AI auto-framing — it tracks who's speaking and adjusts the frame accordingly.
 In practice, this works better than competing AI systems in rooms with 8 or more people.
 The camera's mechanical zoom beats the digital-zoom upscaling other bars rely on for far-end clarity.
 For businesses scaling into larger rooms, the Rally Bar also supports center-of-room camera expansion via the Logitech Sight — an AI-driven tabletop device that feeds a second video stream and improves meeting equity without replacing the primary bar.